219099588/DSA521S-Project/README.md

 219099588 Billy Liseho Mafenyeho

-222127422 Tatenda Sithole
+APPLICATIONS THAT WERE USED:

+Visual Studio Code

+Lucidchart

+Microsoft Teams

+Watsapp

+Microsoft word/ Note pad

+Github

-FUNCTIONS AND DESCRIPTION
+FUNCTIONS AND DESCRIPTION:

-Add_track:

-Create_playlist:

-Play_track:

-Remove_track:

-Search_playlist:
+Add_track: allows the user to add a track to the playlist

+Create_playlist: allows the user to create a new playlist

+Play_track: allows the user to play a track on the playlist

+Remove_track: allows a user to remove/delete a from the playlist

+Search_playlist: allows the user to search for a track in the playlist

+Repeat_track: allows the user to repeat a track